aliraghebi/laravel-wallet/docs/guide/reliability/race-condition.md

 php artisan vendor:publish --tag=laravel-wallet-config
 ```

-Previously, there was a vacuum package, but now it is a part of the core.
 You just need to configure the lock service and the cache service in the package configuration `wallet.php`.

 ```php
     /**